roberthopman/roberthopman.github.io/_posts/2021-05-15-wem-widgets-en.md

 title:  "Building WEM widgets: custom code in a no-code application (EN)"
 ---

 WEM is a no-code application development platform.
 Asked to work on widgets for a client, I entered the ecosystem.
-It meant learning about the the platform first to get a high-level overview.
+It meant learning about the platform first to get a high-level overview.
 Then at each step closer to the task, I started to see familiar parts.
 On the first step I observed a GUI to create interaction nodes for a set of DOM elements, databases, logic and information flows.
 A second step deeper into the platform the nodes had their own custom widget editor, consisting of a script, layout and references to the interaction node.

 To work while awaiting feedback from the client, I applied a versioning convetion.
 Also the WEM platform had their own 'WEMscript' so that was a thing to be figured out on the fly as well.
 Conditionals in WEMscript that I wrote including CSS: